taichi-dev/taichi/docs/export_kernels.rst

 The C backend of Taichi allows you to **export Taichi kernels to C source**.

 The exported Taichi program consists purely of C99 compatible sources and does not require Python.
-Instead, you can use the exported sources in a C/C++ project, or even by calling them in Javascript via Empscripten.
+This allows you use the exported sources in a C/C++ project, or even call them from Javascript via Emscripten.

 Each C function corresponds to a Taichi kernel.
-For example, ``Tk_init_c6_0()`` may corresponds to ``init()`` in ``mpm88.py``.
+For example, ``Tk_init_c6_0()`` may correspond to ``init()`` in ``mpm88.py``.

-Only the source is needed when copying, all the required Taichi runtimes are included in that single C source file.
+Only the exported source is needed when copying or moving around the code, all of the required Taichi runtimes are included in that single C source file.

 For example, this also allows commercial users to distribute their Taichi program in